 Conclusion

-Saudi Arabia offers excellent 5G coverage in Riyadh, Jeddah, and other major cities, with the desert being the only area that needs planning.
-An eSIM gives you data from the moment you land, without roaming or paperwork, while keeping your Spanish number.
-Prepare your eSIM for Saudi Arabia before you fly and forget about connectivity worries from the first minute in the Kingdom.
+Saudi Arabia offers excellent 5G coverage in Riyadh, Jeddah, and the rest of the major cities, with the desert being the only area that warrants a backup plan of downloaded maps.
+An eSIM provides data from the moment you land, without roaming or passport procedures at a store, and keeps your Spanish number active for important matters.
+If your route continues through Europe afterward, also check out the eSIM for Spain for your return or a layover.
+Prepare your eSIM for Saudi Arabia before you fly and forget about connectivity from the first minute in the Kingdom.